fedarko/sheepgut/README.md

 see [the conda docs on how to do this](https://docs.conda.io/projects/conda/en/master/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 **NOTE: The conda environment in the YML file is pretty bloated -- there are a few things in there that are not needed for these analyses.
-This envirnoment should be replaced with a smaller, minimal one.**
+This environment should be replaced with a smaller, minimal one.**

 You could also create a fresh Python 3.7 environment and install specific